-If the state is not able to report 2.1.B, but is able to report the number of screened out substance exposed infants, then the state should only report this field (2.5).
+If the state is not able to report 2.1.B, but is able to report the number of screened out infants with prenatal substance exposure, then the state should only report this field (2.5).

 SECTION 3.
 ADDITIONAL INFORMATION ON CHILD VICTIMS REPORTED IN THE CHILD FILE